 Last on my list but my personal favorite is The Montage at Palmetto Bluff in SC.
 They truly outdo themselves when it comes to celebrating Thanksgiving.
 This is a fun, active weekend for the entire family or just for the two of you.
-They have a tree lighting ceremony, Turkey Trot, tennis round robin, petting zoo, Oyster roast, dueling pianos, Bourbon wagon on Sunrise Lawn, Scavenger Hunt, hayrides, glow in the dark putt-putt, a cruise on their restored antique yacht, Thanksgiving Day brunch, a block party on the Village Green and last but not least, a ginger spa treatment at their beautiful spa.
+They have a tree lighting ceremony, Turkey Trot, tennis round robin, petting zoo, Oyster roast, dueling pianos, Bourbon wagon on Sunrise Lawn, Scavenger Hunt, hayrides, glow in the dark putt-putt, a cruise on their restored antique yacht, Thanksgiving Day brunch, not forgetting the decorating!
+I promised the kids this year we would go all out and even look for some cool thanksgiving embroidery designs that we can use around the house and we are going to gift some to this resort for them to use each year!
+They also have a block party on the Village Green and last but not least, a ginger spa treatment at their beautiful spa.
 Not sure you could fit one more thing into your holiday weekend here.

 Remember, Thanksgiving is for giving thanks for all that we have and sharing it with those we love.
 Why not take a break this year and make a new holiday tradition at one of these memorable destinations?